dataswift/open-source-developer-portal/app/guides/send-money/01-direct-onboarding.md

 ### Step B: Redirect back to your application

 The user is then redirected back to your application with an authorization code.
-This authorization code is then exchanged for an OAuth access token for the user’s newly created account.
+This authorization code is then [exchanged for an OAuth account access token](https://docsv2.dwolla.com/#finish-user-authorization) for the user’s newly created account.
 Your application should store the newly created account ID for later sends to this user.

 ##### Example redirect with authorization code: